WHAT WE DO

 We want to encourage administrators to create safer policies and protections for all students and the academic community.

 An academic community includes the students, the staff, and the alumni.
 All these facets of the community should have a voice that is heard when it comes to eliminating sexual violence.

 Church leaders and organizers must understand sexual violence and initiate conversations about it, and we hope to contribute towards a church culture where survivors feel safe coming forward.

 Students should be informed about their rights and options under Title IX and the Clery Act.

 Survivors have spiritual needs and should be welcomed by their pastors.

-Providing consent education does not contradict Catholic teachings on sexuality and should be provided.
+Providing consent education does not contradict Catholic teachings on sexuality and should be available by default.

 Let people know that it’s ok to talk about it, it’s ok to report it, and it’s ok to come forward.
 Fear should never be a reason to not report.